Bimi1804/BiT-ReNU/README.md

 File descriptions:
 --------------------------------------------------------------------------------------

-BiT-ReNU example script:
+BiT-ReNU main UI:
 ------------------------
 bitrenu.py:
-File to try out BiT-ReNU.
+Holds the BiTReNU_UI class which can be used to easily use BiT-ReNU's transformation functions.